caravancoop/rest-framework-auth-toolkit/demo/README.md

 ## How to install

-Run this command once from the repository root:
+To make the package `rest_auth_toolkit` importable by the demo app, run this command from the repository root:

 ```
-python setup-develop.py develop
+flit install --symlink
 ```

-This makes the package `rest_auth_toolkit` importable by the demo app, with local changes immediately seen.
+You won't need to run that again if code in `rest_auth_toolkit` changes.

-Go in the `demo` directory and install the other dependencies:
+Then go into the `demo` directory and install the app dependencies:

 ```
+cd demo
 pip install -r requirements.txt
 ```